 Hey Goddess, Tori here from Liberato.
-I’m a designer of sacred moments and I have a full fledged love affair with the moon.
-I’ve created so many morning routines and self care regimens that ultimately fall to the wayside and get forgotten.
-But I’ve found by aligning my self care with the cycles of the moon, there will always be a reminder, there will always be a second chance to recommit to taking care of myself and connecting to my spirit.
+I’m a designer of sacred moments and I have a full-fledged love affair with the moon.
+I’ve created so many morning routines and self-care regimens that ultimately fall to the wayside and get forgotten.
+But I’ve found by aligning my self-care with the cycles of the moon, there will always be a reminder, there will always be a second chance to recommit to taking care of myself and connecting to my spirit.

-When you go to create a ritual, remember that there is no right or wrong way to do it and if there’s a ritual element other people seem to really enjoy but you just can’t seem to get into, let it go.
+When you go to create a ritual, remember that there is no right or wrong way to do it and if there’s a ritual element other people seem to really enjoy but you just can’t seem to get into it, let it go.
 The easiest, most supportive routine to follow is the one that’s full of activities and objects that inspire you- that’s going to be different for everyone!

 Intentionally choose a space where you feel comfortable and at peace.
 Let your partner, roommates, or family know you need a few moments on your own.
 Here are some ideas of where you can do a full moon ritual:

 - A special spiritual corner of your home

 - Your car (for real, it’s peaceful there)

 - Out in nature on a hiking trail

 Choose what works best for you and your lifestyle.
 Tidy up the area, decorate it, or simply set the intention to make it a sacred space.